 - I know what’s stood the test of time (this is a rough and tumble crew).

-- I have a pulse on what spans age groups of kids – meaning, this list isn’t one and done toys.
+- I have a pulse on what spans age groups of kids.
+This list isn’t one and done toys.

-These are good toys.
-These are outdoor toys for kids to facilitate hours, days, years of play – and I know it from first hand experience.
+These are outdoor toys for kids to facilitate hours, days, years of play and I know it from first hand experience.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.